gavinkendall/autoscreen/readme.txt

 The "Add New Screen ..." button will show you a preview of the currently selected Component (whether it be the Active Window or an available screen/display/monitor).

+The "Name" text box contains the name of the screen.
+For a new screen the Name field will auto-populate with a default name based on the next available screen name that can be used.

+The value of the Name field can be retrieved with the %name% macro tag so it could be used as part of the screenshot's filename.
+Therefore any characters that are invalid to Windows will be stripped out of the name (such as /, :, *, ?, \, <, >, and |).

 The Component drop down list shows you the Active Window and the available screens with their associated dimensions.